 The first 1.7 miles (2.8 km) of the Living Desert Wilderness Trail is easy and quite flat.
 As you exit the boulder field, the trail starts to climb up the side of the canyon wall.

-Here the Wilderness Loop Trail becomes narrow with rocks steps and the occasional steep drop-off.
-The rocky canyon scenery just keeps getting better and as you hike further into the Eisenhower Mountain canyon, and the mountains in the distance just keep getting bigger.
+Here, the Wilderness Loop Trail becomes narrower, with rock steps and the occasional steep drop-off.
+The rocky canyon scenery keeps getting better as you hike farther into the canyon, with the mountains in the distance feeling bigger the higher you climb.
 It’s a very beautiful scene.

 At the end of the canyon, the Wilderness Loop Trail turns sharply to the left and continues its moderate climb up the slopes of Eisenhower Mountain.
-The rock formations through this leg are super cool – our kids loved them so much it made the uphill walk seem almost effortless.
+The rock formations along this section are really fun, and our kids loved them so much that the uphill walk felt almost effortless.

 After 2.8 miles / 4.5 km, you reach the highest point on this Eisenhower Mountain trail.
 Here you can stop at the Eisenhower Mt.
-Picnic Area – plunk down and treat your family to a well-deserved rest at the covered picnic table.
+Picnic Area and treat your family to a well-deserved rest at the covered picnic table.

-The final leg of the Wilderness Loop Trail hike descends back down to the Living Desert Zoo along the top of an Eisenhower Mountain ridgeline, affording you spectacular views in all directions.
+The final leg descends along an Eisenhower Mountain ridgeline back toward The Living Desert Zoo and Gardens, with spectacular views in all directions.
 The green golf courses of Palm Springs really stand out against the giant arid mountains which surround the city.

 The descent down Eisenhower Mountain is mostly a moderate decline, but there is a short stretch where it gets a little steeper.
 The hiking trail is gravel, so it can get slippery in spots.